Sign up for our emails and be among the first to hear about new programs.

 Do you have a loved one living with mental illness?
 This new group may be for you…

-A new group for family caregivers is aimed at offering an opportunity to explore how caring for a loved one with mental health challenges affects the caregiver’s experience and own wellbeing.
+A new group for family caregivers will start at the beginning of May 2019 and run for 8 weeks (one session a week).
+The group will offer an opportunity to explore how caring for a loved one with mental health challenges affects the caregiver’s experience and own wellbeing.

 This group is neither a support group nor an education group.
 While it is expected to offer a therapeutic experience, it is not a therapy group either.

 Interested caregivers will be interviewed in order to determine whether the group experience would be beneficial to them.
-The group will run for six consecutive weeks and, at the end of the sessions it will be re-assessed for possible continuation for further sessions.
-It will be led by Ella Amir and Miriam Byers.
+The group will be led by Ella Amir and Miriam Byers.